tonyc/open890/README.md

   * Once everything has installed, you should be able to run `elixir --version` and see the correct version listed.

+## Binary releases

+Binary releases are available from [releases](https://github.com/tonyc/open890/releases/).
+They currently are only supported to run on 64-bit Ubuntu 20.04, although other modern Linux releases may work (or not).

+The binary is a self-contained ELF executable that expands itself into `~/.cache/bakeware`

+After downloading:

+        chmod u+x open890
+        ./open890

+If you encounter an error related to shared libraries, etc, they _may_ be solved by installing the correct version, although the correct packages may not be available in your OS distribution's package manager.

+If all else fails, install from source.

 ## Config

 This app needs the following variables set in your ENV.
 These will eventually be moved into a UI.